Home ยป Breakfast and Brunch ยป Southern Biscuits and Gravy (Easy Sausage Gravy Recipe)

 Gravy freezes well for up to 2 months.
 Thaw overnight and reheat slowly.
 Biscuits freeze separately and reheat best in the oven.

-2 Smart Ways to Repurpose Leftover Biscuits and Gravy
+Easy Ways to Use Leftover Biscuits and Gravy

 Leftover gravy is not a problem .. itโ€™s an opportunity.
 Southern cooks have always stretched food, and these two options do it without turning your leftovers into sad leftovers.